DataDog/hiring-engineers/answers.md

 _**Bonus Question** Can you change the collection interval without modifying the Python check file you created?_

 - **Per the [docs](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7#collection-interval) the collection interval is set on the instance level within the check file.
-I do not believe there is any other way to change the collection interval for a specific check outside of this action**
+I do not believe there is any other way to change the collection interval for a specific check outside of this action.**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/1.3+CollectingMetrics+-+Interval.png" width="600">